Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 1. Draught-proof your home

 EST research has found that 46 per cent of people still need to draught-proof their windows and doors.
-A good DIY draught-proofing job could cost up to £200 for materials and installation for your whole house, and save you around £25 a year.
+A good DIY draught-proofing job could save you around £25 a year.

 2. Upgrade heating controls